atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 # Raspberry PI and a MIDI keyboard

 How to set up Raspberry Pi as a synthesizer when connected to a midi keyboard
-I'm setting this up with the Pi as headless, meaning without connecting it to a screen and displaying any desktop environment on it at all.
+I'm setting this up with the Pi as headless, meaning I don't need to connect the Pi to a screen when I want to play, just SSH into the Pi from another computer to start the software needed.
 That said, you might need to connect a screen first time to set up things like Wifi.

 This is tested in 2020 on up-to-date `Raspberry Pi 3 model B`/`Raspberry 4` and a `M-audio Keystation 49 MK3` keyboard.
+And I'm using the stock built-in soundcard.
+This is why you will see `hw0` around in the commands.
+External soundcards will get another number.

 ## Prerequisites

 -   a Raspberry Pi loaded up with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
 Preferrably `Raspbian Lite` which will not install any GUI.
 -   [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) enabled for running commands remote.
 -   [MIDI keyboard](https://en.wikipedia.org/wiki/MIDI_keyboard) connected to PI with USB
 -   Head phones with 3.5mm jack

 **Parts**

 -   <a href="#part1">Part 1</a>: First test with only [FluidSynth](https://github.com/FluidSynth/fluidsynth), [ALSA](https://alsa-project.org/wiki/Main_Page) and [the keyboard](https://www.m-audio.com/keystation-49-mk3)
 -   <a href="#part2">Part 2</a>: Try to get better performance (less latency) by tweaking some and then use [JACKD](https://jackaudio.org/)